 Saipem implements and maintains an adequate system of internal controls and risk management, composed of instruments, organisational structures and Company regulations designed to safeguard Company assets and to ensure the effectiveness and efficiency of Company processes, reliable financial reporting, and compliance with all laws and regulations, the Articles of Association and Company procedures.
 The structure of Saipem's internal control system constitutes an integral part of the Organisational and Management Model of the Company.
-It assigns specific roles to the Company's management and all personnel and is based on the principles contained in the Code of Ethics and the Corporate Governance Code, taking into account the applicable legislation, the CoSO report and national and international best practices.
+It assigns specific roles to the Company's management bodies, compliance committees, control bodies, Company management and all personnel and is based on the principles contained in the Code of Ethics and the Corporate Governance Code, taking into account the applicable legislation, the CoSO report1 and national and international best practices.